 Virtual Machine auto-discovery

-VMWare platforms, Citrix XenServer, oVirt Redhat, KVM/libvirt, OpenVZ, AIX HMC, Nutanix, Docker and LXC virtualization platforms can be discovered with this tool.
-Hyper-V platforms can be discovered with another tool. *Note, LXC support is for version 1.0+.
+VMWare platforms, Citrix XenServer, oVirt, Redhat, KVM/libvirt, OpenVZ, AIX HMC, Nutanix, Docker, and LXC virtualization platforms can be discovered directly from the Device42 UI.
+Hyper-V platforms can be discovered with the Windows autodiscovery tool. *Note, you may optionally choose to run discovery from a remote collector.

 Setting up VMware/Citrix Xenserver/oVirt/KVM/LXC auto-discovery

-From Tools > Auto-discovery > Hypervisors/*nix/win, you can add a hypervisor discovery job to connect and gather host and VM details.
+From Tools > Auto-discovery > Hypervisors/*nix/Windows, you can add a hypervisor discovery job that can connect to and gather host and guest VM details.
 Options are as follows:

 Platform : Choose Vmware, Citrix XenServer, oVirt Server, KVM/libvirt, Docker, LXC, etc.